-Whilst Black Friday is a key calendar date for ecommerce managers in the UK, the popularity of and approach to the event differs across the world.
-We take a look at how big the Black Friday event is in other countries, and the cultural differences around promoting the event.
-We also outline other big events that should be in the promotional calendars of international marketers.
+Whilst Black Friday is a key calendar date for ecommerce managers in the UK, the approach to the event and its popularity differ across the world.
+We take a look at how big the Black Friday event is in other countries and the cultural differences around promoting the event.
+We also outline other big sales events from around the world that should be in the promotional calendars of international marketers.

 In Europe, Black Friday varies in popularity from region to region and each country has its own preferences.
 In France, brands rigidly stick to two national sales periods controlled by law: July and January.
 As a result, Black Friday is largely limited to online.

 It has also been suggested that the term ‘Black Friday’ is associated with the 2015 terrorist attacks on Friday 13th November in Paris.
 As a result, the event is often given a different name to avoid any negative connotations.

 In Spain, it wasn’t until 2012 that a small group of Spanish stores first decided to introduce the idea of a pre-Christmas sales day.
 In 2014, they were joined by some of the country’s largest retailers, including department store chain El Corte Inglés and fashion retailer Mango.

 However, the Spanish Trade Confederation says there remains reluctance in the capital of Madrid for small and medium establishments to follow the trend of Black Friday sales events.

 Cultural differences mean that for some countries, sales events need to take place earlier or at specific times.
 In the Netherlands, the country celebrates St Nicholas Day (Sinterklaas) on the 6th of December, and a lot of families will give gifts on this morning or on the evening of the 5th, instead of Christmas.

 For Dutch stores, the Netherlands version of Black Friday begins on the Monday following the US Black Friday and before Sinterklaas in order for everyone to have their gifts ready.